Vulcaine/Altruist/README.md

 The SpaceshipGamePortal inherits from AltruistSpaceshipGamePortal.
 This base class provides common functionalities for handling spaceship-related game logic, like joining the game or processing interactions.

 When you create a portal like this, it automatically enables functionalities like room management, player session management, and the basic communication flow between the client and server.
-The only things you need to handle are game-specific mechanics (like what happens when a player moves their spaceship).
+The only thing you need to know is which portal you have to plug in :)